girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 ### Retina Display

 Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.
-Apple’s membrane show created its debut on 2011’s iPhone four, that featured a screen resolution of 960 x 640 pixels fourfold the quantity of pixels because the iPhone three.
-The new membrane display was well received and greatly improved the viewing expertise.
+Apple’s membrane created its debut on 2011’s iPhone four, that featured a screen resolution of 960 x 640 pixels fourfold the quantity of pixels because the iPhone three.
+The new membrane device's display was well received and greatly improved the viewing expertise.

 The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to outline their breadth and height values as solely 1/2 what the first file is.
 Here is associate example of a picture that's solely victimisation 1/2 the first height and width: